grafana/terraform-provider-grafana-adaptive-metrics/docs/data-sources/recommendations.md

 ### Optional

 - `action` (List of String) Limit the types of recommended actions to list.
 Valid recommended actions are 'add', 'remove', 'keep', and 'update'.
 Defaults to listing all actions.
-- `segment` (String) The name of the segment to get recommendations for.
+- `segment` (String) WARNING: contact Grafana Cloud support before use.
+This feature is in private preview and may change without notice, including in ways that may break your configuration.
+The name of the segment to get recommendations for.
 - `verbose` (Boolean) If true, the response will include additional information about the recommendation, such as the number of rules, queries, and dashboards that use the metric.

 ### Read-Only